HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

 OpenType features are often referred to as a font's superpowers.
 And of course, the fonts with superpowers are often unrecognized.
 OpenType features are hard to discover and use.
 Fortunately, there are web tools, such as <a hreflang="en" href="https://wakamaifondue.com/">Wakamai Fondue</a>, that clearly show you which features there are, what they do, and how to use them.

-Some OpenType features are for stylistic purposes only, while others are required to render text correctly.
-You might often see these two mentioned as discretionary and required features.
-Almost 44% of all fonts have either discretionary or required OpenType features.
-So, there's a good chance the font you are using also has super powers!

 {{ figure_markup(
   content="44%",
   caption="Fonts that include OpenType features.",